liuxiaoping2020/CBioProfiler/README.md

 To promote the use of these public data, we developed an R package "CuratedCancerPrognosisData", which is a necessary condition for CBioExplorer to run public data.

-To install CuratedCancerPrognosisData package you can download the associated source code to you local disk at https://drive.google.com/file/d/1tfgjDWDiGDTvwscIXW12HtLgrPKUNqcE/view?usp=sharing or XXX and:
+To install CuratedCancerPrognosisData package you can download the associated source code to you local disk at https://drive.google.com/file/d/1tfgjDWDiGDTvwscIXW12HtLgrPKUNqcE/view?usp=sharing or XXX and install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) in accordance with your operaction system and then:

 **(1) In the R console:**